zimula/Data-Security/README.md

 - Ways to protect systems.

 ### 5. SQL INJECTIONS
     - vulnerabilities
     - attacks
     - unauthorized access to a system
 ### 6. Hacking
     - an application with vulnerabilities (build one)
     - an attack (attack it)
     - red team (' or 1=1;-- ) vs. blue team
     - optimizing the hashing:
-    - sanitizing (salting + salting must be know in verification process)
+    - sanitizing: salting and prepared statements.
     - research target + social engineering
+### 7. Assignment¨
+    - continue on last assignment
+    - replace bcrypt with sha256
+    - add another table database users256